 This policy is effective as of January 1, 2013.

-Why does OTF have an administrative/gift fee?
+Why does OTF have a gift administrative fee?

 How are operations of the OTF funded?